ahadali153/findandseek/journals/eli_spicer.md

 designing and implementing a stellar looking front-end, as well as giving you the necessary code to easily transition it into your actual app.

+## June 28th, 2023

+Today, I worked on:

+Figma and the PostgreSQL database.

+I researched various Figma components we can use when we begin designing our frontend.
+Otherwise, my team and I worked on the PostgreSQL database and got it organized and working.

+Today I realized how useful PostgreSQL database is, as well as how to traverse it in a better manner.
+So happy to have got the database done, stress relieved.